From neurodiversity to neuroleadership, equal voices enabling choices and diversifying thinking.

 Jonathan Drury and Professor Liz Milne set up our first ‘Autism Dialogue’ at the University of Sheffield in 2017 with 12 other people, some of whom were autistic.
 After a series at Sheffield Hallam University, we then moved out into the community, every month attracting people from the region and nationally for our annual conferences.
 In 2020 we registered Autism Dialogue Approach® as a trademark.

 We are the first organisation in the world to apply Professional Dialogue socio-therapeutically and specifically to the field of autism.
 Connecting with others is the most effective way of staying healthy (New Economics Foundation, 2020) and autistic people are four times more likely to be lonely than non-autistic people and are more likely to experience social anxiety (NAS, 2018).

 In 2020 we received grants from both NHS/CCG and the Royal Society of Arts to support our ongoing work and in response to the Covid-19 global pandemic.
-In 2021 we began working with Derby City Council and NHS Derbyshire CCG.
-Info here.
+In 2021 we began working with Derby City Council and NHS Derbyshire CCG as well as Scottish Autism, providing a weekly support group using Mindful Dialogue throughout 2021.
 We are also a regular provider of specialist autism coaching and support groups to two national charities.

 “I’ve never seen an event of this kind for and with Autistic people that was so calm and inclusive.”